Rizwanag/wikis/Spring-MVC-Hibernate-Integration.md

   4. Service - But, we need to provide services for the models.
 Possible services can be CURD operations.

 ###DAO
+* DAO needs to talk to Hibernate.
-* DAO is dependent on SessionFactory
+* DAO is dependent on SessionFactory for talking to hibernate.
 * This is for database abstraction of an object.
 To map something to database, create a DAO of it.
 * Whenever, we save something in DAO.
 It gets saved into database.
 * DAO abstracts persisting mechanism.